weaviate/weaviate-python-client/CONTRIBUTING.md

 ### Linting

+> **Note**
+> We strongly recommend to use [pre-commit](https://pre-commit.com/) to automatically run all linters locally on each commit.
+Install on your system and then enable it using `pre-commit install`.

 We use the following tools to ensure a high code quality:
-- black (formatter)
-- flake8 with plugins
+- black (formatter), run with `black $FOLDER_WITH_CHANGES`

-To avoid annoying CI failures we use [pre-commit](https://pre-commit.com/) to automatically run all linters locally on each commit.
+- flake8 with plugins.
+Run with `flake8 $FOLDER_WITH_CHANGES`.
+Note that all plugins are listed in the `requirements.txt` file and are installed in the first step.

 ### Creating a Pull Request